 Median AmountThe median value of Potassium is found in Grapes, red or green (European type, such as Thompson seedless), raw which in 100g contains 191 mg of Potassium.
 This corresponds to 4 % of the recommended daily allowance.
 For this serving the amount of Sodium is 2 mg, the amount of Calories is 69 kcal, the amount of Protein is 0.72 g, the amount of Fat is 0.16 g and the amount of Carbohydrate is 18.1 g.

-Using the list below for the 8 different grapes nutrition entries in our Potassium database, the highest amount of Potassium is in Grapes, muscadine, raw which contains 203 mg of Potassium per 100g.
+Using the list below for the 5 different grapes nutrition entries in our database, the highest amount of potassium is found in Grapes, muscadine, raw which contains 203 mg of potassium per 100g.
 The associated percentage of RDA is 4 %.
 For this 100g serving the Sodium content is 1 mg, the Calories content is 57 kcal, the Protein content is 0.81 g, the Fat content is 0.47 g, the Carbohydrate content is 13.93 g.

 The lowest amount of potassium is in Grapes, canned, thompson seedless, heavy syrup pack, solids and liquids which in 100g contains 103 mg of potassium.
 This gives as percentage of the recommended daily allowance 2 % of the RDA.
 For this 100g serving the amount of Sodium is 5 mg, the amount of Calories is 76 kcal, the amount of Protein is 0.48 g, the amount of Fat is 0.1 g, the amount of Carbohydrate is 19.65 g.